jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Design and Reflection:
 ======================

-Using a combination of the techniques covered in the previous chapter I propose that it is possible to combine the desirable properties from SAX and DOM parsers into a REST client library which allows streaming but is also being convenient to program.
+Using a combination of techniques from the previous chapter I propose that it is possible to combine the desirable properties from SAX and DOM parsers into a REST client library which allows streaming but is also convenient to program.

 By observing the flow of data streams through a SAX parser we can say that the REST workflow is more efficient if we do not wait until we have everything before we start using the parts that we do have.
 However, the SAX model presents poor developer ergonomics because it is not usually convenient to think on the level of abstraction that it presents: that of markup tokens.
-Using SAX, a programmer may only work with a convenient abstraction after inferring it from a lengthy series of callbacks.
+Using SAX, a programmer may only operate on a convenient abstraction after inferring it from a lengthy series of callbacks.
 In terms of ease of use, DOM is generally preferred because it provides the resource whole and in a convenient form.
-My design aims to duplicate this convenience and combine it with progressive interpretation by removing one restriction; that the node which is given is always the document root.
-For hierarchical markup such as XML or JSON when read in order it is possible to fully parse a sub-tree before fully knowing the parent node.
-By taking responsibility for drill-down away from the programmer we can identify the interesting parts of the document and deliver them as fully-formed entities as soon as they are available.
+My design aims to duplicate this convenience and combine it with progressive interpretation by removing one restriction: that the node which is given is always the document root.
+From a hierarchical markup such as XML or JSON, when read in order, the sub-trees are fully known before we fully know their parent tree.
+We may select pertinent parts of a document and deliver them as fully-formed entities as soon as they are known, without waiting for the remainder of the document to arrive.

 By my design, identifying the interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
-Under asynchronous I/O the programmer's callback traditionally receives the whole resource and then, inside the callback locates the sub-parts that are interesting.
-Inverting this process, I propose extracting the locating logic currently found inside the callback out and using it to decide when the callback should be used.
+Under asynchronous I/O the programmer's callback traditionally receives the whole resource and then, inside the callback, locates the sub-parts that are required for a particular task.
+Inverting this process, I
+propose extracting the locating logic currently found inside the callback and using it to decide when the callback should be used.
 The callback will receive complete fragments from the response once they have been selected according to this logic.